 You know what, though?
 The movie actually works, particularly if you’re looking for a film to watch when you’re bored out of your mind, can’t sleep, or are just too hung over to think about anything and just want some amusement.
 Girl on the Third Floor works because despite the sheer silliness of the whole thing, it feels compelling for a variety of reasons, chief among them because of leading man Phil Brooks, who plays Don Koch, our ex-lawyer turned DIY renovator of haunted brothels, with such convincing authenticity.
 You get lost in Phil Brooks’s acting performance so much that you forget how absurd and confusing the plot is and just go along for the ride.

-You also find yourself riveted because director Travis Stevens somehow lulls you with smooth cinematography and a narrative confidence that this story, however disorienting, will go somewhere unexpected.
+You also find yourself riveted because director Travis Stevens somehow lulls you with smooth cinematography and narrative confidence that this story, however disorienting, will go somewhere unexpected.
 Where are these bodily fluids in the walls coming from?
 Why does this sexy ghost want to seduce our protagonist Don Koch?
 What terrible things did Mr. Koch do in his previous life that has him exiled from his life as a lawyer?
 What is the deeper extended metaphor going on in this film?
 Is he going be able to renovate this house and turn it into something that would make Chip and Joanna Gaines proud?

 For all these reasons and more, Girl on the Third Floor is worth a watch.
 It might even be the best movie in the haunted-brothel sub-genre; granted, we’re not even sure if that was a genre before this movie.
 Keep in mind that it’s more of an entertaining movie with a few jump scares and a great deal of gore than a horror movie.
 It’s a great chill-out-and-be-amused movie.

 The trailer for Girl on the Third Floor is representative of the movie.
-It hits all the major tones of the film: the sordid history of the house, sex appeal, home rennovaiton, marital tensions and weird gore all over.
+It hits all the major tones of the film: the sordid history of the house, sex appeal, home renovation, marital tensions, and weird gore all over.
 One thing though you’re left wondering from the trailer — and actually throughout the movie — is why is it called the girl on the third floor?
-It’s really not the best title for the movie because in the trailer and the film itself it’s hard to decipher how many floors it has, and does the basement and attic count as floor?
+It’s really not the best title for the movie because in the trailer and the film itself it’s hard to decipher how many floors it has, and does the basement and attic count as floors?
 Suffice it to say the ghost lives in the attic, which let us just assume is the third floor.

 Girl On The Third Floor is a story of redemption and revenge.
 Let’s explain it and please note there are spoilers ahead, so stop reading if you haven’t seen the film.